CanDIG/candig-schemas/doc/source/api/network.rst

 Public Initial Peers
 ********************

-The CanDIG attempts to bootstrap this network by maintaining the latest released network protocol at http://1kgenomes.ga4gh.org .
+The GA4GH attempts to bootstrap this network by maintaining the latest released network protocol at http://1kgenomes.ga4gh.org .
 However, the process of evaluating announcements requires human curation, so do not expect your peer to be listed immediately.